ABOUT HEDAYAH’S INTERNSHIP PROGRAM

 - Ability to work autonomously and in a team;

 - Ability to deal with several stakeholders coming from diverse cultural backgrounds in the appropriate manner;

 - Results-driven and proactive personality;

-- Capacity to work in an international, multicultural environment;
+- Interest in working in an international, multicultural environment;

 - Interest in CVE preferred but not essential.